 I divined this about Frick and Frack from what Blade had told me.
 My mission would be to prove it true.
 I’d search for facts, proof.
 At the beginning, my motivation for this investigation stemmed more from casual curiosity than a recognition of the righteousness in Blade’s quest for justice.
-Later, as I uncovered pieces of the truth, my mind broke from its weight.
-The pursuer was also now the pursued as I moved toward my own frenzied reckoning.
+But as I slowly uncovered pieces of the truth, the pursuer became the pursued, and I moved toward my own frenzied reckoning,

 I accepted everything Blade told me as fact, but I was conflicted.
 I wanted Frick and Frack’s gang arrested and punished, but not necessarily murdered.
 I had no doubt that Blade would prevail in his mission, but if I could gather evidence, proof of White Boy crimes, I could possibly divert Blade’s street justice into the courtroom.
 My probe would be more casual than committed because I was of two minds, one half still with Blade.

 The art project, the theatre project, entered into a new realm of paratheatrics for me.
 Now that the authorities seemingly accepted “the tipi in a shantytown,” “the war memorial,” as fact, I employed this new reality as a disguise, as a cover for my covert detective work.
 So I was playing a game, or many games.
 At a conscious level, I understood them all to be deadly, but I held fear at arm’s length, an emotion to study and control.
 I wanted to discipline the instinct.

 The Thief, The Wolf, The Lamb.
 This game of Cops and Robbers involved a mishmash of identities that triggered various associations in my mind, none of them clearcut.
 The sacrificial lamb on the cross.
 The good and bad thief on either side.
 Good cop, bad cop.
 Wolf in sheep’s clothing.
 Who was who?
 And most perplexing, who was I?